Philosophy, Computing, and Artificial Intelligence

 What is it to have a goal?

-Suppose that it functions in terms of the following "observation-thought-decision-action cycle":
+Consider the "vacuum cleaner agent" from the first lecture and suppose that it functions in terms of the following "observation-thought-decision-action cycle":

 1. Perceive current location and whether it is dirty or clean